frankiennamdi/customer-service/README.md

 ## Executions

-Most required commands has been wrapped and included in the **build.sh** file
+Most required commands are wrapped and included in the **build.sh** file

 1. **View available commands**